Monmouth Rowing Club: Location

 Monmouth is the furthest south of the three rowing clubs on the River Wye; the other two being at Hereford and Ross-on-Wye.
 The boathouse is sited on the western bank of the river.
 All rowing activities take place upstream of the 17th-century Wye Bridge and during the summer are limited to the 2.25 km stretch of river between Monmouth and Hadnock.
 During times of higher river levels, typically over the winter months, it is possible to row 9 km upstream to the Symonds Yat rapids.
 Monmouth School boathouse stands on the opposite bank to the town club.

 History

+Mentions of an original Monmouth Rowing Club existed in the 1870s, with results recorded from 1875 to 1884.
+The club returned from 1887 to 1888, following a meeting at the King's Head and a further mention followed in 1910, when the club competed at the Ross Regatta.

-The club was thought to have been founded in 1929 prior to the uncovering of documents that indicate a date in mid-1928.
+It is not known if the current club is connected to the original club in any way because it was thought that it had been founded in 1929 but uncovering of documents indicate an earlier date in mid-1928.

 Originally, the club leased an existing warehouse to act as a boathouse until the mid-1960s when the current building was erected.

 The clubhouse, gym and changing rooms attached to the boathouse were extended and renovated in 1995.
 The new facilities were officially opened by Steve Redgrave.

 Currently, the Monmouth Rowing Club boathouse also plays host to boats and equipment from Haberdashers' Monmouth School for Girls Rowing Club (founded 1990) and Monmouth Comprehensive School Boat Club (founded 1992).